pfkrajca/CNAttack/README.md

 ## Finding a Reference Cluster
 This function plots the average gene expression across genomic positions for each cell type.
-The layer parameter specifies which data layer (e.g., "counts") to use.
-The downsample parameter reduces the number of cells used for plotting (default is 100) to improve performance for large datasets.
 These plots help you visually identify which cell type has the lowest overall expression across the genome, which will serve as the reference cluster in later steps.

 ```
 plot_cluster_means_by_genomic_position(adata, layer="counts", downsample=100)